History of Noam Chomsky in Timeline

 Noam Chomsky

 Noam Chomsky is a highly influential American linguist, philosopher, cognitive scientist, and political activist.
-He revolutionized linguistics with his theory of universal grammar.
-Beyond academia, Chomsky is a prominent critic of US foreign policy, capitalism, and corporate media.
-He's written extensively on these topics, solidifying his position as a leading intellectual voice on the left.
-His work spans linguistics, political analysis, and social criticism, making him one of the most cited living authors.
+He is renowned as the "father of modern linguistics" for his groundbreaking theories on universal grammar.
+Chomsky is also a prominent figure on the American left, known for his sharp critiques of U.S. foreign policy, capitalism, and the role of corporations and media in shaping political discourse.
+He has authored over 150 books on diverse topics, solidifying his place as one of the most cited living authors.

-In 1913, William Chomsky, Noam Chomsky's father, fled the Russian Empire from what is present-day Ukraine to escape conscription.
+In 1913, William Chomsky, Noam Chomsky's father, fled the Russian Empire to escape conscription.

 December 7, 1928: Noam Chomsky Born